innovisionEducation/innovisioneducation.github.com/_posts/2012-11-26-design-overloading-sip.md

 ## Why We Use "With" Properties

-Since or framework is used with Visual Learning Solutions, we want to be able to visually represent operations without focusing on the primitives we are operating on.
+Since or framework is used with Innovision Education, we want to be able to visually represent operations without focusing on the primitives we are operating on.

 ### Visual Composition